X-ray Safety Program Manual

 Therefore, reportable accidents/incidents are those which:

-- Have the potential to result in significant personal injury or property damage even though no injury or damage actually occurred; and
+2. Have the potential to result in significant personal injury or property damage even though no injury or damage occurred; and

-- Occur to a university employee during the course of his/her work either on or off university premises.
+4. Occur to a university employee during his/her work either on or off university premises.

 The Permit Holder is responsible for reporting all accidents/incidents involving X-ray sources: